metabase/metabase/docs/permissions/data-sandboxes.md

 8. Select your saved question.
 The question should be written in SQL.
 If the question contains parameters, those parameters must be required (they cannot be optional).
 9. Optional: [restrict rows based on people's user attributes](#restricting-rows-in-an-custom-sandbox-with-user-attributes).

 > If you have saved SQL questions that use sandboxed data, make sure to move all of those questions to admin-only collections.
-For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

 You can find sample custom sandbox setups in the [Data sandbox examples](./data-sandbox-examples.md).